-Because of these books, the name Buffalo Bill started to spread back East, and he was still only in his mid-20s—still a young man.
+Because of these books, the name Buffalo Bill began to spread back East, and he was still only in his mid-20s.
 So when the railroad made the Great Plains accessible, and when groups of eastern businessmen and visiting dignitaries developed a fashion for coming out West to go hunting and to see the great sites, they wanted to hire Buffalo Bill as their guide.
 In the 1870s, he made a good living at this.

 One of his famous expeditions was in 1870 with Professor Othniel Marsh, whom he conducted to the Big Horn Basin in search of dinosaur fossils.
-Marsh made a series of skeleton discoveries very important to identifying several of the dinosaur species, and Cody was his guide.
+Marsh made a series of skeleton discoveries that were important to the identification of several of the dinosaur species, and Cody was his guide.
 On another expedition, Cody guided James Gordon Bennett, the editor of the New York Herald; Leonard Jerome, whose daughter Jenny was later to be the mother of Winston Churchill; and various other millionaires on a hunting expedition in 1871.

 William Cody Visits New York City